arvinbalaraman/remote-mcp-webapp-dotnet/src/README.md

 # MCP Server with Multiple Tools

 This is a Model Context Protocol (MCP) server that can be hosted on Azure App Service.
-The server supports Server-Sent Events (SSE) and implements several useful tools including multiplication, temperature conversion, and weather data.
+The server supports streamable HTTP transport and implements several useful tools including multiplication, temperature conversion, and weather data.

 ## Features

 - MCP server implementation using the C# SDK
-- Support for Server-Sent Events (SSE)
+- Support for streamable HTTP transport
 - CORS enabled for browser clients
 - Multiple useful tools:
   - Multiplication tool for number calculations